ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

 This is what the PR page looks like before you've submitted it:

+[add screenshot via ccs github]

 And this is what it looks like once you've submitted the PR request:

+[add screenshot via ccs github]

 You might see a big green button at the bottom that says 'Merge pull request'.
 Clicking this means you'll merge your changes into the primary branch.

 Note that this button won't always be green.
-In some cases it'll be grey, which means you're faced with a merge conflict.
+In some cases it'll be grey, which means you're faced with a <strong>merge conflict</strong>.
 This is when there is a change in one file that conflicts with a change in another file and git can't figure out which version to use.
 You'll have to manually go in and tell git which version to use.

 Sometimes you'll be a co-owner or the sole owner of a repo, in which case you may not need to create a PR to merge your changes.
 However, it's still a good idea to make one so you can keep a more complete history of your updates and to make sure you always create a new branch when making changes.

 <h3 id="step10">10.
 Merge a PR</h3>
 Go ahead and click the green 'Merge pull request' button.
 This will merge your changes into the primary branch.

+[add screenshot via ccs github]

 When you're done, I recommend deleting your branch (too many branches can become messy), so hit that grey 'Delete branch' button as well.

 You can double check that your commits were merged by clicking on the 'Commits' link on the first page of your new repo.

+[add screenshot via ccs github]

 This will show you a list of all the commits in that branch.
 You can see the one I just merged right up top (Merge pull request \#2).

+[add screenshot via ccs github]

-You can also see the hash code of the commit on the right hand side.
+You can also see the <a href="https://git-scm.com/docs/git-hash-object" target="_blank">hash code</a> of the commit on the right hand side.
 A hash code is a unique identifier for that specific commit.
-It's useful for referring to specific commits and when undoing changes (use the git revert <hash code number> command to backtrack).
+It's useful for referring to specific commits and when undoing changes (use the <a href="https://git-scm.com/docs/git-revert" target="_blank"><code>git revert</a> [hash code number]</code> command to backtrack).

 <h3 id="step11">11.
 Get changes on GitHub back to your computer</h3>
 Right now, the repo on GitHub looks a little different than what you have on your local machine.
 For example, the commit you made in your branch and merged into the primary branch doesn't exist in the primary branch on your local machine.

-In order to get the most recent changes that you or others have merged on GitHub, use the git pull origin master command (when working on the primary branch).
+In order to get the most recent changes that you or others have merged on GitHub, use the <code>git pull origin master</code> command (when working on the primary branch).

 ```shell
 joetheplumber:myproject joetheplumber$ git pull origin master